pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 LocalFeatureStore
 -------------

 :class:`~torch_geometric.distributed.LocalFeatureStore` is a class that serves as a node and edge feature storage.
-It hold node and edge attributes of the graph.
-Implemented on top of :class:`~torch_geometric.data.FeatureStore` interface it provides efficient `put` and `get` routines for attribute vector retrieval for both local and remote node/edge IDs.
-The local feature store is responsible for retreving and updating features across different partitions and machines during the training process.
+It holds node and edge attributes of the graph.
+Implemented on top of :class:`~torch_geometric.data.FeatureStore` interface it provides efficient `put` and `get` routines for attributes retrieval for both local and remote node/edge IDs.
+The local feature store is responsible for retrieving and updating features across different partitions and machines during the training process.

 **Key Features:**